Find the IP Address of any Domain Name

 How does DNS work?

 The domain name system (DNS) resolves a domain name to an IP address through a DNS server.
-DNS can be thought of as a domain lookup, website IP checker, or IP finder, as it searches domains or websites to produce related IP addresses.
+Think of DNS as a domain lookup, website IP checker, or IP finder.
+It searches domains or websites to produce related IP addresses.
 Essentially, it converts domain names to IP addresses for the user.

-Once it’s located, the domain name system recursor will send the query to the three other domain name system servers.
+After locating it, the domain name system recursor sends the query to the three other domain name system servers.
 Next, the root server, designated as the Internet’s domain name system root zone, responds to requests sent in the root zone.
-As a response, a list of authoritative nameservers that correspond with TLDs will be sent back.
+As a response, it will return a list of authoritative nameservers that correspond with TLDs.

 The TLD nameserver will then store the second-level domain IP address and release the website’s IP address.
 The query gets sent to the domain’s nameserver.
 Finally, the authoritative nameserver can respond to the original domain name system query.